 Harris is best known as a song interpreter, but the standout track on Pieces of the Sky is an original, written with Starland Vocal Band’s Bill Danoff.
 ‘Boulder To Birmingham’ is a tribute to Parsons, with a gorgeous verse melody (“the last time I felt like this/It was in the wilderness and the canyon was on fire”) and a gospel-tinged chorus.
 ‘For No One’ isn’t markedly changed, even if it’s an unusual choice for a country record, but it’s delivered in a stately and emotive reading.
 Harris’ voice sounds best on mellow material like ‘Before Believing’ and ‘Sleepless Nights’, but upbeat songs like ‘Bluebird Wine’ and ‘Queen of the Silver Dollar’ provide a welcome change of pace.

-Pieces of the Sky is an accomplished career reboot for Harris, and I’m not sure that she ever released a better song than ‘Boulder to Birmingham’.
+Pieces of the Sky is an accomplished career reboot for Harris, and she never released a better song than ‘Boulder to Birmingham’.

 On the back of the accomplished Pieces of the Sky, follow-up Elite Hotel was massively successful.
 It topped the country charts and spawned two number one country singles, covers of Buck Owens’ ‘Together Again’ and Patsy Cline’s ‘Sweet Dreams’.
 Significantly, Harris is also dipping into Gram Parsons’ back-catalogue, with covers of ‘Ooh Las Vegas’, ‘Sin City’, and ‘Wheels’.
 There’s nothing as transcendently great as ‘Boulder To Birmingham’, but Elite Hotel is a consistently strong set.